UniversalDependencies/UD_Swedish-Talbanken/README.md

 t o m
 t v

-The Swedish UD treebank does not contain multiword tokens.
+The Swedish-TP treebank does not contain multiword tokens.

 # Morphology

-The morphological annotation in the Swedish UD treebank follows the general guidelines and does not add any language-specific features.
+The morphological annotation in the Swedish-TP treebank follows the general guidelines and does not add any language-specific features.
 The language-specific tags (including features) follow the guidelines of the Stockholm-Umeå Corpus.